Annual Parish Meeting will be held after the 10 am Eucharist on Sunday January 18

 List of worship services, fellowship gatherings, forums and presentations, learning opportunities, ministry meetings, and selected community events.
 Check it out here.

-Easter Day liturgy, April 20 2025.
+Christmas Eve Liturgy, December 24, 2025.
 The Rev. Brit Bjurstrom Frazier, celebrant and preacher.

 Sunday Eucharist 10 am (during summer we also offer an 8 am service)